wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.5   -- Focus support -- set self.focus to the object you want to
+         handle events.
+It need not be a View; it can be any object.
+         Just add the appropriate handler as an attribute.
+If a handler isn't present in the self.focus object, the app's handler is used.
+But if you want to pass events on from the object's handler, you'll have to call the app's handler explicitly.

+         Default key repeat event behavior is now to call the key press handler.

+         Unspecified width and height in a child window need to default to that of the parent window _minus_ the position.

 0.4   -- Narrow the list of exceptions handled when importing -- this
          covers non-module directories without masking real errors.